Works Register Home Log In Authors

 Out of boredom or resentment,

-Teachers, The Teaching, Sangha, Wholesome deeds, Elimination of the vices of the mind, Meditation on deities — such are the phenomena worthy of remembrance.
+Teachers, The Teaching, Sangha, Wholesome deeds, The elimination of the vices of the mind, Meditation on deities — such are the phenomena worthy of remembrance.

-Is there any room in even one of them for self-significance?
+Is there room in any of them for self-importance?

 Thoughts